square-stone/CPCCA-results-at-11-and-13-points/README.md

-# NPTP_algorithm
+# CPCCA solutions at 11 and 13 points.
-The results of NPTP algorithm at 11 and 13 points are shown in the pdf.
+The results of CPCCA at 11 and 13 points are shown in the pdf.
-The Appendix is also shown.